duleorlovic/aws_tips/README.md

   convertible reserved instance when you need to exchange to another equal or greater configuration: instance family: type and size (m4.xlarge), operating system and tenancy (default/dedicated)
-* Dedicated Hosts: book entire physical server, controll instance placement, more controll on hardware than dedicated instances
+* Dedicated Hosts: book entire physical server, control instance placement, more control on hardware than dedicated instances
 * Dedicated Instances: no other customers will share your hadrware
 * Capacity Reservations: reserve capacity in specific AZ